Dignity and democracy in Sweden

 General inaccessibility means that people with functional disabilities do not have the same opportunities as others to participate in community life.
 The Swedish Government is working to overcome this problem in various ways.

 In Sweden, there is social welfare for all, but there are also special programs designed to address the needs of people with disabilities.
 One important feature of the Act concerning Support and Service for Persons with Certain Functional Impairments (LSS) gives disabled people the right to personal assistance, in principle free of charge.
 The amount of help they receive is determined by the extent of their disabilities.

 People with disabilities can apply for municipal grants so they can have their accommodation modified.
 This may involve having doorsteps removed, support rails mounted, doorways widened, automatic door openers fitted, or special elevators installed.
 Such grants cover all types of disabilities, including mobility disability, impaired vision, mental disorders and allergies.
 The first such grant was made available on a trial basis in 1959, and was introduced formally in 1963.

 Anyone in need of extra support may live in group housing, where staff provide 24-hour assistance.
 Group housing usually comprises a number of apartments with a range of common amenities.
 Another alternative is the serviced flat; people can live completely independently but are able to call for assistance at any time.
 The family home is another option, enabling children with functional disabilities to live with a family other than their own during certain periods.

-People who have great difficulty traveling or using public transportation can receive a car subsidy from the Swedish Social Insurance Agency.
+People who have great difficulty travelling or using public transport can receive a car subsidy from the Swedish Social Insurance Agency.
 They might be in pain, or have breathing difficulties, reduced mobility or a poor sense of balance.
 Parents of children with functional impairments may also apply for a car allowance.

 Funding for job hunting